CursedGandhi/javapractice/README.md

 ﻿# Java Practice
- This repository is a collectiong of all the Java Programs solved throughtout the years to practice.
+ This repository is a collection of all the Java Programs solved throughtout the years to practice.